cjhillbrand/websocket-sandbox/README.md

     2. Click **JSON**
     3. Copy and paste the file `role.json` which can be found `websocket-sandbox/resources/aws-utils/DispatchLambda/role.json`
     4. Replace `<Your WebSocket ARN/*>` with your WebSocket ARN <details><summary>Click me to find out how to find your WebSocket ARN</summary>
+        0. If you did the **Fast Fix** for Task 2, the ARN is located in your terminal.
         1. Navigate to your **WebSocket** that you created in the previous task.
         2. Click on the **$connect** route.
         3. Under **Route Request** you should see a Field labeled **ARN** copy and paste this so it takes the following form: